tomhuang12/awesome-k8s-resources/readme.md

 - [Amazon EKS Node Drainer](https://github.com/aws-samples/amazon-k8s-node-drainer) - A guide and an example to cordon and evict all evictable pods from an EC2 node being terminated.
 - [Kubernetes Working Group for Multi-Tenancy](https://github.com/kubernetes-sigs/multi-tenancy) - This is a working place for multi-tenancy related proposals and prototypes.
 - [Kubernetes Network Policy Recipes](https://github.com/ahmetb/kubernetes-network-policy-recipes) - This repository contains various use cases of Kubernetes Network Policies and sample YAML files to leverage in your setup.
-- [Kubernetes in a visual way, with sketchnotes](https://dev.to/aurelievache/kubernetes-sketchnotes-pods-4ib0) - A serie of articles explaining visually in sketchnotes Kubernetes concepts, components and tools with useful examples.

 ### Blogs and Videos
 - [10 most common mistakes using kubernetes](https://blog.pipetail.io/posts/2020-05-04-most-common-mistakes-k8s/)